-- Is your router too far from your computer, or too close?
-Place your computer near the router, but at least 6 feet away, and see whether the signal strength improves. - Is your wireless signal obstructed by objects between the router and your computer?
-See "Optimizing Wireless Performance" on page 5-13.
+- Is your router too far from your adapter, or too close?
+Place the computer that has the adapter near the router, but at least 6 feet away, and see whether the signal strength improves. - Is your wireless signal obstructed by objects between the router and your adapter?
+See "Optimizing Wireless Performance" on page 5-14.